-NNLCS provides continuing education and technical training courses in the science of the human brain by conducting in-person hands-on individual and group education and technical training as well as web-based practicums, webinars, and podcasts.
-Studnets learn command-line data processing and network-based analysis skills and subsequently design and execute lab-based and/or their own evidence-based research projects.
+NNLCS also provides education and technical training courses in the science of the human brain by conducting in-person individual and group education and hands-on technical training as well as web-based practicums, webinars, and podcasts.
+Students learn command-line data processing and network-based analysis skills.
+Students subsequently design and execute lab-based and/or their own evidence-based research projects.

-The lab provides Wired for Music TM educational training in scientific research techniques and technical training in investigative techniques, as well as mathematical methods, used to help us understand the workings of the human brain Participants learn through in-person hands-on technical-based training and web-based practicums, webinars, and podcasts.
+The lab provides Wired for Music R An educational training initiative in scientific research techniques and technical training in investigative network-based approaches, as well as mathematical methods, used to help us understand the workings of the human brain Participants learn through in-person hands-on technical-based training and web-based practicums, webinars, and podcasts.
 Students learn command-line data processing skills and complete evidence-based research projects.
-The art of writing scientific papers as well as oral podium-style presentation skills are included.
+The art of writing scientific papers, as well as oral podium-style presentation skills, are included.

 *denotes in progress or completed-see research projects

 The Brain Enigma: Acoustic Stimuli and Complex Mental Phenomena